courtneyjkeeler/grex-telescope.github.io/docs/software/snap.md

 ## FPGA Clocks, References, PPS, Synthesizers

-The FPGA needs an external clock source, which is being provided via one of the output of the Valon synthesizer in box.
+The FPGA needs an external clock source, which is being provided via one of the outputs of the Valon synthesizer in the box.
 Additionally, the board needs "pulse per second" (PPS) ticks, which come from the GPS reciever.
-If the user is in a place which doesn't have GPS (maybe in a lab during testing), we can override that check.

-TODO!
-Somehow
+The Valon synthesizer has two outputs but can lock both to an external reference.

-TODO!
-Check clock is good and everything is locked?
-Does this happen after ADC configuration?
+The GPS receiver in the box provides this (10 MHz) alongside the PPS signal.